 The version field stores the version number of the block format.
 Ever since BIP0034 [1] is in place, the block format version is 2.
-Furthermore, by now the

-95% rule is in place, which states that all version 1 blocks should be rejected once 950 of the last 1000 blocks are version 2 or greater.
-Note that this change only affects miners.
+Furthermore, by now the 95% rule is in place, which states that all version 1 blocks should be rejected once 950 of the last 1000 blocks are version 2 or greater.
+Note that this change must be enforced by any full node.